 Workplan modifications will delay improvements expected from the SDG&E-owned private LTE network backbone that supports some Advanced Protection initiatives including Falling Conductor Protection (FCP) and Early Fault Detection (EFD).
 FCP and EFD work will continue to be deployed in the interim and will be enhanced once the LTE backbone is completed.
-This change is not expected to impact expected wildfire risk reduction within the 2023-2025 WMP cycle (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.8.3 for details on DCRI).
+This change is not expected to impact expected wildfire risk reduction within the 2023-2025 WMP cycle.